pubnub/go/README.md

 #### handleSubscribeResult

-This function is a utility function used in the examples below to parse a message received from a Pubnub channel.
+This function is a utility function used in the examples below to handle the Subscribe/Presence response.
 You will want to adapt it to your own needs.

 ```go
 func handleSubscribeResult(successChannel, errorChannel chan []byte, action string) {